-When he is not volunteering for PIOW, Wendell works within Global Commercial Banking at bank of America.
-There he manages a portfolio commercial clients with revenue greater than $10mm.
-Prior to Commercial Banking, Wendell was the Northern New England Market Executive for Small Business Banking.
+When he is not volunteering for PIOW, Wendell works as a Market Manager within Business Banking at Bank of America.
+There, he manages a team of relationship managers who work to support commercial clients with revenues greater than $10mm throughout the various communities that the bank serves.
+Prior to Business Banking, Wendell was the Northern New England Market Executive for Small Business Banking.

 Wendell possesses a strong background in business development & strategy, client management, credit analysis, sales, and banking fundamentals.
 He also Co-Chaired the Northeast Executive Council and sat on the Global Commercial Bank’s Diversity & Inclusion Council, where he chaired the Recruiting subcommittee.
-Throughout his 25 year banking career at Bank of America and its predecessor banks, Wendell has served in many capacities from his current role in Commercial Banking to Director of Planning & Operations of Capital Markets, Manager of Marketing Communications in the Commercial Development Group, and Research Analyst in Bank of America Investment Advisors & College Relations Manager in Corporate Employment.
+Throughout his 25-year banking career at Bank of America, Wendell has served in many capacities from his current role in Business Banking to Director of Planning & Operations of Capital Markets, Manager of Marketing Communications in the Commercial Development Group, Research Analyst in Bank of America’s Investment Advisors, and College Relations Manager in Corporate Employment.

-Wendell has served on several local boards and committees in the following capacity – Board of MassMentoring, Board of Overseers for Beth Israel Hospital, serving on the Finance Committee; Board of the University Club of Boston; Member of the local arm of the Point Foundation; Past Co-Chair of the Gay & Lesbian Student Education Network (GLSEN) Boston; Currently, he is Executive Advisor for the Bank of America’s LGBT Pride Employee Resource Group and Black Professionals Group.
+Wendell has served on several local boards and committees in the following capacity – Board of MassMentoring, Board of Overseers for Beth Israel Hospital, serving on the Finance Committee; Board of the University Club of Boston; Member of the local arm of the Point Foundation; Past Co-Chair of the Gay & Lesbian Student Education Network (GLSEN) Boston; most recently, he was Executive Advisor for the Bank’s LGBTQ+ Pride and Black Professionals Group employee networks.

 Wendell was born in Philadelphia, PA.
 Wendell received a B.A. degree in English with a minor in Women’s Studies from Williams College.
+He also gained his graduate and leadership degrees from Stonier School of Banking and Wharton.
 He is an accomplished squash player and is recognized for being the first black All-American intercollegiate squash player.
-He is an avid sports fan!
+He is also an avid sports fan!